 Another thing that makes Montana sapphires unique is that they are only available in one part of the world.
 As the name suggests, these brilliant gemstones are mined in the state of Montana, the Treasure State.
 In fact, Montana is the only commercial producer of sapphires in all North America.

-Today, Montana sapphires can be found in just several places in the state, including the Yogo Gulch, the Missouri River near Helena, and the Rock Creek area, near Philipsburg.
+Today, the gemstone origin of Montana sapphires can be found in just several places in the state, including the Yogo Gulch, the Missouri River near Helena, and the Rock Creek deposit area, near Philipsburg.
 Due to the popularity of the gemstone, the sapphire was designated as an official Montana state gem in 1969, along with another beautiful stone known as the Montana agate.